1992 Joshua Tree earthquake: Earthquake

 The Joshua Tree mainshock struck at 9:50:25 p.m.
 It was caused by north-northwest-trending, right-lateral strike-slip faulting on the Eureka Peak fault which is at least 15 km long and possibly handles a significant portion of the slip transferred from the San Andreas Fault zone.
 Its epicenter was centered about 100 mi east of Downtown Los Angeles and about 9.7 km deep.
 The shaking was reportedly felt as far away as San Diego, Santa Barbara, California, Las Vegas, Yuma, Arizona, and Phoenix, Arizona.
-Approximately two months later, the strongest earthquake in 40 years since the 1952 Kern County earthquake hit Southern California and caused 92 million dollars in damages.
+Approximately two months later, the strongest earthquake in 40 years since the 1952 Kern County earthquake hit Southern California and caused 92 million dollars in damage.

 The magnitude 6.2 earthquake that occurred in Joshua Tree, California, on April 22, 1992, was a previously unmapped north-facing earthquake located about 20 km south of the Mount Pinto fault and about 10 km northeast of the mission and a maximum fault slip of 0.8 m was estimated.
 It was attributed to the right fault along the Late Quaternary Fault.
 The Creek is a tributary of the San Andreas Fault system.
 The proximity of the epicenter to the Coachella Valley segment, a particularly dangerous part of the San Andreas fault, immediately raised concerns that it could be a precursor to a larger earthquake.
 This prompted the California Department of Emergency Services to issue a warning of possible future activity in the local counties shortly after the earthquake.